Routing

 Due to the dynamic nature of Kafka, you can use multiple configuration options; however, only a few are required.

-Routing DSL organization
+Routing DSL Organization

 Karafka uses consumer groups to subscribe to topics.
 Each consumer group needs to be subscribed to at least one topic (but you can subscribe with it too as many topics as you want).
 To replicate this concept in our routing DSL, Karafka allows you to configure settings on two levels: